 One of my favorite places to catch the sunset in Banff is on the dock at Vermilion Lakes.
-You’ll get the best views of the famous Mount Rundle here, and if you’re lucky the colors of the clouds might really give you something special.
+You’ll get the best views of the famous Mount Rundle here, and if you’re lucky, the colors of the clouds might really give you something special.

-Winter Honeymoon Activities in Banff
+Winter Banff Honeymoon Activities

 Go Dog Sledding

 Discover Banff Tours runs dog sledding adventures at Lake Louise and in Canmore.
 We’ve done this four separate times, and it’s always a fantastic experience.
 I particularly love the quiet ride, with only the sound of the dog team’s steps against the snow.

 You’ll be hard-pressed to find a more scenic ice rink than Lake Louise.
 Every year the lake freezes over, and the Chateau Lake Louise marks out multiple ice rinks made for families, figure skating, and hockey.
 Take a skate around this beautiful area and then enjoy some hot chocolate together.